XChat: New Messaging to Challenge WhatsApp

 Want to learn more about how DMs work on X?
 Check out our article:

-When it comes to any messaging app, security is always a hot topic.
+When it comes to any messaging app, security is the first question worth asking.
 So, how safe are your messages on XChat, really?
-Let’s break it down.

 Technically, XChat is built using Rust, a programming language that’s known for being secure and reliable.
 That’s a good start if you’re looking for a messaging app you can trust.

 Elon Musk has also claimed that XChat uses a “Bitcoin-style encryption system”.
-But here’s where things get a bit confusing: Bitcoin’s security works differently from the end-to-end encryption (E2EE) you might know from apps like WhatsApp.
+But here’s where things get a bit confusing: Bitcoin’s security works differently from the end-to-end encryption (E2EE) you’d find in apps like WhatsApp.

 So far, there’s no official confirmation that XChat uses end-to-end encryption, which would mean that only you and your chat partner can read your messages — not even X itself could access them.